Skip to Main Content

 The Chicago Manual of Style describes two types of referencing styles.
-This guide is based on the Notes and Bibliography style, (Chapter 14) of the 17th edition published in 2017.
+This guide is based on the Notes and Bibliography style, (Chapter 14) of the 18th edition published in 2024.
+View what's new in the 18th edition

 In this style, references are cited both in the footnotes of each page and in a bibliography at the end of the document.